Iowa College Becomes Battleground For Student Worker Unionization

 "Grinnell's president, Raynard Kington, who makes a cool $600,000 a year, is hoping that Trump's NLRB appointees will save him from having to address the economic struggles his middle-class and low-income students face," the student union, UGSDW, wrote in a press release.
 "It's childish and appalling.
 UGSDW will not be scared off by Grinnell's illegal threats, and the shady tactics of its union-busting lawyers."

 The college, located in Grinnell, Iowa, is a private liberal arts school with fewer than 2,000 students, all undergraduates.
-In 2016, the campus' dining service student workers formed a union.
+In 2016, the campus's dining service student workers formed a union.

 This year, student workers across the campus overwhelmingly voted to expand that union to cover all student employees.